andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [awesome-large-search-models](https://github.com/wu-zongyu/awesome-large-search-models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about search-oriented large reasoning models (Large search models).
 Awesome Large Search Models.
 Agentic Search.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
-- [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-llm-judges](https://github.com/haizelabs/awesome-llm-judges) - ⚖️ Awesome LLM Judges ⚖️.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .